“Jinnay Lahore nai whekhya, o jammia nai!”

 In short, it is a perfect space for families who want to spend some quality time.

 So, this was a very concise yet interesting list of places to see in Lahore.
 All these famous places in Lahore are worth your precious time.
 They remind you of local culture, traditions, and heritage.
-Parks in Lahore, unlike cliche parks, are a true depiction of the Mughal era.
+Parks in city Lahore, unlike cliche parks, are a true depiction of the Mughal era.
 This makes them an excellent source of relaxation.
 Also, the historical places in Lahore are a treat for history enthusiasts.
 Visit famous dams in Pakistan, these dams are not only a source of electricity and water supply but they also act as perfect vacationing spots for the locals.
 Get to know universities in Islamabad and universities in Lahore.

-If you enjoy scenic views, beautiful weather, and a peaceful environment and you don’t have much budget to visit outside the country although there is a list of visa-free countries for Pakistan than you visit top hill stations in Pakistan along top haunted places in Pakistan.
+If you enjoy scenic views, beautiful weather, and a peaceful environment and you don’t have much budget to visit outside the country although there is a list of visa-free countries for Pakistan than you visit top hill stations in Pakistan along with top haunted places in Pakistan.
 But there are many travel agencies that provide exceptional services at an affordable rate.
 If you are a cinema lover then Rawalpindi and Islamabad have one of the best cinemas in the country.
 These cinemas not only screen the latest movies but they also regularly host movie premiers.
 Apart from solo travel, there are amazing places in Pakistan where you visit with your family and friends.
 In summers take a dip into the amazing pools in the city.
 Get to know hotels in Rawalpindi saddar.